Fermeli/scion/doc/monitoring_setup.md

 ### Setting rate limit
 Once the network is running, rate limits can be set by using the script located in go/scriptRL/main.go.
 The script takes the following argument:
-* -s which is the IPV4 address of the AS which performs the monitoring
+* -s which is the IPV4 address of the AS that performs the monitoring
-* -address which specifies the IPV6 address of the address on which the rate limit is set
+* -address which specifies the IPV6 address of the AS on which the rate limit is set
 * -ingress the ID of the ingress on which the rate limit is performed
 * -egress the ID of the egress on which the rate limit is performed
 * -cbs the CBS at which the rate limit is set